neutron-org/testnets/quark/testcases/ICA+ICQ.md

 2. Register a tx query (send a [message](TODO) to the contract), and share tx hash,
 3. Register a kv query (send a [message](TODO) to the contract), and share tx hash,
 4. Wait until the relayer submits the responses, share the txs in a google form,
-5. Control contract address balance during query registration to register balance reduction for deposit (please read the deposits [documentation](https://docs.neutron.org/neutron/interchain-queries/overview#query-creation-deposit))
+5. Control contract address balance during query registration to register balance reduction for deposit (please read the deposits [documentation](https://docs.neutron.org/neutron/interchain-queries/overview#query-creation-deposit)),
-6. Delete **the tx query** by sending a [message](TODO) to the contract before the query submit timeout event, to collect the deposit to contract address,
+6. Delete **the tx query** (send a [message](TODO) to the contract) before the query submit timeout event, to collect the deposit to contract address,
-7. Delete **the kv query** using a 3rd party address (not the contract address) after query submit timeout event, to collect deposit to this, 3rd party address.
+7. Delete **the kv query** using a 3rd party address (not the contract address) after query submit timeout event (send a [message](TODO) to the Interchain Queries module), to collect deposit to this, 3rd party address.

 ## Running the tasks

 ## Test